⚡ The TL;DR Verdict

 Which city has better hiking opportunities?

-San Sebastián offers immediate and beautiful hiking opportunities with coastal paths leading up Monte Igueldo or Monte Ulia, providing stunning views of the bay and the Cantabrian Sea.
+San Sebastián offers immediate and beautiful hiking opportunities with coastal paths leading up Monte Igueldo or Monte Ulia, providing excellent views of the bay and the Cantabrian Sea.
 Bilbao's hiking spots are typically a short drive or public transport ride outside the city, offering diverse landscapes from coastal cliffs to inland mountains.

 Do I need a car to explore the Basque Country?